-Our work in evaluation is supported by the West of England Evaluation Strategy Group, which has developed a strategy to support the spread of and best practice in evaluation across the region.
-The strategy promotes the development of an evaluation culture.
+Our work in evaluation was developed through the West of England Evaluation Strategy Group, which disbanded in 2017 having achieved its two-year work plan.
+The group existed to support the spread of and best practice in evaluation across the region.

 What is evaluation?

 Evaluation is about judging or comparing the merit or worth of something.